Deer Lodge woman shot in arm during altercation with law enforcement

 People are also reading…

-Officers then shot at the suspect, hitting her in the arm.
+Officers then fired their weapons, hitting the suspect in the arm.
 The woman was removed from the vehicle, given first aid and taken by ambulance to a nearby hospital.

 The Montana Division of Criminal Investigation is conducting the investigation of the officer-involved shooting.
 As part of departmental policy, the officers who discharged their firearms have been placed on administrative leave.